snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

     }])
 {% endhighlight %}

-This will fire three events: one for each item and one for the transaction as a whole.
+This will fire three events: one for each transaction item and one for the transaction as a whole.
 The `order_id` and `currency` fields will be attached to all three events; the `total_value` and `city` fields will only be attached to the transaction event, not the transaction item events.

 The three events are guaranteed to have the same `dtm` and `tid` fields, where `dtm` is the timestamp and `tid` is a random 6-digit transaction ID attached to every Snowplow event.